johnttaylor/pim/projects/Examples/TShell/README.md

 token = tokens.getParameter( 1 );
 ```

+Since the shell framework does not dictate how formating/parsing of command strings
+are done - the application can use/provide its own custom formating/parsing
-See the following directories for text parsing interfaces:
+widgets.
+See the following directories for text parsing interfaces provided by CPL:

   - [`Cpl/Text/`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Text),
     [`Cpl/Text/Tokenizer`](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Text/Tokenizer)

 As mentioned above, commands should not directly use the `outfd` when generating
-output - and instead use the `content.writeFrame()` method.
+output, and instead use the `content.writeFrame()` method.
 The `writeFrame()`
 methods do not support `printf` semantics.
 When `printf` semantics are desired
-the command can use a `Cpl::Text::String` instance to do the formating and
+a command can use a `Cpl::Text::String` instance to do the formating and
 then output the String's buffer using the `writeFrame()` method.
 The `Context_`
 interface provides shared (across all commands) `Cpl::Text::String` instances
 specifically for this purpose.

 ```
 Cpl::Text::String& outBuf = context.getOutputBuffer();
 ...